rachelamandamartin/Project1/README.md

 - The load balancer helps to maintain the systems availability by ensuring the servers are not overwhelmed with requests.
 - It uses its off-loading function to defend an organization against distributed denial-of-service (DDoS) attacks.

-**The advantage of a Jump Box**
+The advantage of a Jump Box
 - The jump box serves as a secure gateway to connect to other servers within the network.
 - It also serves as an origin point for deploying updates on multiple servers.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the **logs** and **system metrics**.
-- Installed as an agent on your servers, **Filebeat** monitors the log files or locations that you specify, collects log events, and forwards them either to Elasticsearch or Logstash for indexing.
+- Installed as an agent on your servers, **Filebeat** monitors the log files, collects log events, and forwards them either to Elasticsearch or Logstash for indexing.
 - **Metricbeat** periodically collects metrics from the operating system and services running on the server and forwards them to Elasticsearch, Logstash, or to another specified output.

 The configuration details of each machine may be found below.